Kmiller0421/Kmiller0421/README.md

 - 👀 I’m interested in becoming a full-stack developer
 - 👨🏾‍💻 I’m currently learning new technologies everyday

+# Fun Facts About Me
+* I like to play basketball ⛹️
+* I like to read comic books 📚
+* I am 6'3 🦒

 # Contact 📫
 You can dm me on [LinkedIn](www.linkedin.com/in/kaleb-miller-145559241)